NCAS-CMS/cfdm/docs/source/introduction.rst

 * modify field construct metadata and data,

 * create subspaces of field constructs,

-* write field constructs to netCDF datasets on disk,

 * incorporate, and create, metadata stored in external files,